Ajloun Governorate: History

 During the Crusades, a general of Saladin, Izz Al-Din Osama, built a fortress on Mount Ouff.
 The region also hosts the famous Ajlun Castle (previously called Qal'at Salah Ad-Dein).
 The castle was built as a garrison structure to protect Ajloun's strategic location from crusaders.

 Along with Balqa and Karak governorates, Ajloun was formerly a united sanjak of the Ottoman Empire.

 Climate

 Ajloun is known for its high elevation, which makes it one of the coolest cities in Jordan, with an average maximum temperature during January of 8.2 degrees Celsius, and a minimum average temperature of 2.8 degrees Celsius.
 Snow is common during the winter.

 Demographics

 The population of districts according to census results:

 Economy

 The governorate depends mainly on agriculture.
 In 2008, olive, grape and fruit farms constituted a total area of 141.4 km2 which is 34% of the area of Ajloun Governorate.

 Education

-There are 28 primary and secondary schools in Ajloun, most of them being public institutions, such as Ajloun University College (a public college) and Ajloun National University, a small private university.
+There are 28 primary and secondary schools in Ajloun, most of them being public institutions.
+As well as a community collage, Balqa Applied University- Ajloun College.
+Additionally, one private university Ajloun National Private University.

 Major villages

-The most notable towns and villages in Ajloun (other than Ajloun self) are Ibbeen (Ebeen), Sakhra, Mrajjam, Rasoun, Ain Janna, Kufranji, Anjara and Al Hashimiyya.
+Notable towns and villages in Ajloun (other than Ajloun itself) include Ebbien, Sakhra, Mrajjam, Rasoun, Rajeb, Ain Janna, Kufranji, Anjara and Al Hashimiyya.

+Environment

+According to the Agriculture Directorate Ajloun has about 190,000 dunums of natural and planted forests.
+These forests have a crucial role in moderating climate, soil protection and help preserve groundwater.
+In 2025, forests activists, officials and NGOs who regard the regions' forests as a national treasure, stated the need for better protection.
+They called for modernized measures that include intensified patrols, drone monitoring, and awareness programs in schools and universities.